-These are the times of year when companies release their quarterly earnings reports, and commences shortly after the close of the quarter.
-So, earnings season happens in January, April, July, and October.
+This is when companies release their quarterly earnings reports.
+It commences shortly after the close of the quarter.
+So, earnings season happens every year in January, April, July, and October.

-- Coincident indicators: these might include GDR (Gross Domestic Product), retail sales, and the employment rate.
+These might include GDP (gross domestic product), retail sales, and the employment rate.

-- Lagging indicators: these might include GNP (Gross National Product), interest rates, or the consumer price index.
-They are called “lagging” because they are only obvious in hindsight after related activity in the economy.
+These might include GNP (gross national product), interest rates, or the consumer price index.
+They’re called “lagging” because they’re only obvious in hindsight after related activity in the economy.

-They can also be big drivers of the price action during pre-market hours.
-Many economic releases are issued at about 8:30 a.m., which is one hour before the markets open.
-This means that there can be a big reaction to this data that can move prices and affect them for the day.
+They can also be big drivers of the price action during premarket hours.
+Many economic releases are issued at about 8:30 a.m., one hour before the markets open.
+This means that there can be a big reaction to data that can move prices and affect them for the day.

-For example, the Bureau of Labor Statistics (BLS) releases the Employment Situation Summary (which I explain in this post) at 8:30 a.m.
+For example, the Bureau of Labor Statistics (BLS) releases the Employment Situation Summary at 8:30 a.m.
 This can have a big effect on the stock market, in terms of the GDR, retailer stocks, and so on.

-News can move … the market, that is.
-Pre-market trading can be a way to get your edge as a trader, jumping in on the stock in reaction to news releases.
+Premarket trading can be a way to get your edge as a trader, jumping in on a stock in reaction to news releases.

 E-mini Futures Cues

-E-mini futures are futures which are electronically traded on the CME (Chicago Mercantile Exchange).
+E-mini futures are futures that are electronically traded on the Chicago Mercantile Exchange (CME).
 They represent a small portion of a futures contract value.

-Since the futures market is closely followed during pre-market hours, this could provide trading opportunities.
+Since some traders follow the futures market closely during premarket hours, this could provide trading opportunities.
 To learn more about futures, check out this post.
-Additionally, this post offers a great education on E-Mini and futures market.

 Mind the spread!
-In the pre-market, the volume and liquidity is limited, which makes bid-ask spreads bigger than usual.
+In the premarket, the volume and liquidity are limited, which makes the bid-ask spreads bigger than usual.

-A spread is the difference between the bid price and the ask price.
-The spread is based on supply (aka “float”), demand, and the trading activity of the stock.
-So since you’re removing the latter two from the circulation in pre-market trading, the former will likely be more pronounced.
+That’s the difference between the bid price and the ask price.
+The spread is based on supply (aka “float”), demand, and the stock’s trading activity.
+So since you’re removing the latter two from the circulation in premarket trading, the former will likely be more pronounced.

-If you’re thinking of trying pre-market trading, make sure you first learn a ton about the process.
+If you’re thinking of trying premarket trading, make sure you first learn a ton about the process.
 These guidelines have been helpful for my trading … but they’re just that: guidelines.
 Always do your own research before making trades.
 Do your due diligence.
 And remember that all trading is risky.

 Understand the Market’s Mood and Trade Appropriately

-After-hours and pre-market sessions are mostly made up of professionals.
-This is largely because it’s not a very hospitable place.
+After-hours and premarket sessions are mostly made up of professionals.
+For individual traders, it’s generally not the most welcoming place.

-There’s low volume and high volatility galore — and it can be extremely difficult to determine entry and exit points.
+Low volume and high volatility abound — and it can be extremely difficult to determine entry and exit points.

 Unless There’s News, Wait for Regular Market Hours

-Liquidity issues, bigger spreads, fewer players in the game … if pre-market trading were a party, it wouldn’t necessarily be the most in-demand fiesta.
+Liquidity issues, bigger spreads, fewer players in the game … if premarket trading is a party, you can probably see why not too many people show up.

 Even in such situations, it might still be wise to wait until the market opens or slightly after.
-However, pre-market trading exists for a reason, and while it’s not always reliable, it’s sometimes possible to gain profits during this time.
+Yes, premarket trading exists for a reason, but unless there’s a really compelling reason to jump in early, don’t.

 Use Direct Access Brokers

-ECNs, or Electric Communications Networks, are a type of alternate trading system (ATS) wherein listed stocks and exchange traded products can be traded.
+ECNs, or electronic communications networks, are a type of alternate trading system (ATS) where listed stocks and exchange-traded products can be traded.

-Watch out for sympathy sell-offs.
-This is a phenomenon that happens when a company experiences a sell-off based on something that’s happening in the industry.
+Sympathy sell-offs are a phenomenon that happens when a company experiences a mass sell-off based on something that’s happening in the industry.

-For instance, one stock might experience a reduced price because of a bad news catalyst.
-This could, in turn, cause the stock of its competitors to go down as well, simply because of the association with the industry.
+For instance, one stock might have a reduced price because of a bad news catalyst.
+This could, in turn, cause the stocks of its competitors to go down as well … just because of the association with the industry.

-This is definitely something to watch for and be aware of in pre-market trading.
-Watch what traders are doing and saying to help you get an idea of whether it’s really a hot stock, or just hype.
+This is definitely something to watch for and be aware of in premarket trading.
+Watch what traders do and say to help you get a better idea of whether it’s really a hot stock or just hype.

-Just like during regular trading hours, reviewing charts is vital to helping you analyze pre-market trades.
-StocksToTrade gives you the opportunity to create premarket scans.
+Just like during regular trading hours, reviewing charts is vital to helping you analyze premarket trades.
+A platform like StocksToTrade gives you the opportunity to create premarket scans.

-First, you’ll want to learn who the pre-market movers are.
+First, you want to learn who the premarket movers are.
 Then, you can filter them by volume.
 This can help you decide where to focus your attention.

-But be warned: Just because a stock has movement doesn’t necessarily mean you should trade.
+Beware!
+Just because a stock has movement doesn’t necessarily mean you should trade it.
 It should be used more as an indicator, acting as just one piece of your research in figuring out if a stock is worth your time and effort.

-Even more so than during regular hours, during pre-market times, it’s important consider outside elements such as news.
-Since a big catalyst is usually what precipitates a pre-market trade, be sure to look at that before formulating your trading plan.
+It’s even more important during premarket than regular market hours to take the news into account.
+Since a big catalyst is usually what precipitates a premarket trade, be sure to look at that before formulating your trading plan.

 Have an Effective Trading Technique in Place

-It’s always important to have a trading plan in place, as it can help you keep your emotions in check and prevent you from doing anything dumb.
+It’s always important to have a trading plan in place … it can help you keep your emotions in check and prevent you from doing anything dumb.

-However, with pre-market trading, it’s possibly even more important.
-The stakes can be higher, which means that the effect of impulsive or emotional decisions can result in bigger losses.
+With premarket trading, it’s even more critical.
+The stakes can be much higher, so impulsive or emotional decisions can result in bigger losses.

-Be very cautious with your margin, and avoid trading in the quantities that you might handle during regular trading hours.
-The pre-market is different.
-If and when momentum shifts, the liquidity can change in an instant, because the market isn’t humming along to keep prices stable.
+Remember: premarket is different.
+If and when momentum shifts, the liquidity can change in an instant, because the market isn’t humming along to keep prices more stable.